llllvvuu/eulerbeats-genesis-midi/README.md

 The console log also shows the synth settings and how the reverb and chorus is hooked up.

+`node export.js` will write all 27 MIDI files to the current directory.

 ## Recreating the Synths + Reverb

 I have Ableton files ready made in the `Ableton/` folder.
 For other DAWs, synths can be set up